Exorcist Thriller to Feature Catholic Nun Battling Demons and Church Sexism

 In countries like Italy, interest in exorcism has risen sharply, with requests for exorcists tripling in recent years to reach an annual total of nearly a half million.
 Other countries have witnessed a similar increase.

 The film is being directed by James Hawes of “Black Mirror” and “Penny Dreadful” using a script by Robert Zappia and production is expected to begin in the first half of 2020.
+It will also be co-produced by Gold Circle, tells the story

 .